Leokadia Makarska-Čermák: Honors

-Critical Acclaim
+Critical acclaim

-Professor Jacek Maria Rybczynski wrote in Mainz, Germany, in 1996 a critical analysis on Leokadia Makarska-Cermak's unique art:
+Professor Jacek Maria Rybczynski wrote in Mainz, Germany, in 1996 a critical analysis on Leokadia Makarska-Čermák's unique art:

-The paintings of Makarska-Cermak provoke and invite a deeply individual interpretation and experience of the colorful world of Nature.
+The paintings of Makarska-Čermák provoke and invite a deeply individual interpretation and experience of the colorful world of Nature.
 [Her artwork] branch out in two streams: one emotive, the other documentary.
-[In] The emotive stream […] is best exemplified in the "flower portrait" series; here we meet with lifelong companions incorporated in fantastic flora-motifs.
-Makarska-Cermak's self-avowed fascination with nature's beauty is coated with a layer of symbolism: the flower as the mystical center conveys mystery and discloses at once a perplexing enigma and the logic of events...for the flower alludes to the passage of time, the cycle of birth and demise.
+[In] The emotive stream [...] is best exemplified in the "flower portrait" series; here we meet with lifelong companions incorporated in fantastic flora-motifs.
+Makarska-Čermák's self-avowed fascination with nature's beauty is coated with a layer of symbolism: the flower as the mystical center conveys mystery and discloses at once a perplexing enigma and the logic of events...for the flower alludes to the passage of time, the cycle of birth and demise.
 In the documentary stream, the artist explores the classical approach to portrait rendition, aptly depicting the personalities and psyches of her posers."

 Elinor Stecker-Orel, Editor to The New York Times wrote about Leokadia Makarska-Cermak's artwork on October 27, 1998:

-"The viewer is immediately struck by the power of [Leokadia Makarska-Cermak's] work, power that is manifested in her bold colors and forceful brushstrokes.
+"The viewer is immediately struck by the power of [Leokadia Makarska-Čermák's] work, power that is manifested in her bold colors and forceful brushstrokes.
 Remarkably, Makarska-Cermak is able to integrate this approach with subjects that ordinarily would be rendered with a more delicate hand.
 The result is work that is both emotional and sensitive.

 The United States certainly is the beneficiary in having this talented artist on our shores."

 On November 12, 1998 Rafal Olbinski, painter, graphic and designer noted that: